 23. Jury Trial Waiver.
 Each Party irrevocably waives, to the fullest extent permitted by applicable law, any right it may have to a trial by jury in respect to any dispute related to the Agreement.

 24. Entire Agreement; Conflicts.
 The Agreement contains the entire agreement between the Parties regarding the subject matter hereof and supersedes any prior representations, advertisements, statements, proposals, negotiations, discussions, understandings, or agreements regarding the same subject matter.
 The Parties will not be bound by any representation, promise, or condition not expressly set forth in the Agreement.
-Preprinted terms and conditions on any purchase order issued by Client, or terms and conditions included in Client’s vendor set up process, under the Agreement are superseded in their entirety by the Agreement and without force or effect, even if Korn Ferry signs the purchase order or acknowledges such terms to be set up as a vendor in Client’s systems and whether such signature or acknowledgement occurs prior to or after the execution of the Agreement.
+Preprinted terms and conditions on any purchase order issued by Client, or terms and conditions or additional requests for information included in Client’s vendor set up process, under the Agreement are superseded in their entirety by the Agreement and without force or effect, even if Korn Ferry signs the purchase order or acknowledges such terms to be set up as a vendor in Client’s systems and whether such signature or acknowledgement occurs prior to or after the execution of the Agreement.
 Under no circumstances will Korn Ferry’s acknowledgement of any such terms be considered an amendment to the Agreement.
 All purchase orders must include a reference to the Agreement.
 Neither Party has been induced to enter into the Agreement by any representations or statements, oral or written, not expressly contained in the Agreement.
 The Agreement may only be modified by the written agreement of both Parties.
 Unless otherwise expressly provided in the COF, if there is a conflict or inconsistency between these General Terms and Conditions and any COF, or documents incorporated herein by reference, the order of precedence will be (a) the Product/Service Specific Terms and Conditions (but only as applied to the specific Product or Service, (b) these General Terms and Conditions, (c) the COF.

 25. Compliance with Legal and Regulatory Requirements.